-Decide which ASCII control character you want to set for the preamble or postamble.
-Look up the control character in the "Full ASCII Table" in Appendix B and find the two-digit hexadecimal number.
+1 Decide which ASCII control character you want to set for the preamble or postamble.
+Look up the control character in the "Full ASCII Table" in Appendix B in the 2400 Family system manual. and find the twodigit hexadecimal number.
 For example, ETX in the Full ASCII Table is the hexadecimal value 03.

-To enter an extended ASCII character, look up the two-digit hexadecimal number for the character in the "Trakker Antares Terminal Font Set" in Appendix C of the terminal system manual.
+To enter an extended ASCII character, look up the two-digit hexadecimal number for the character in the "Trakker Antares Terminal Font Set" in Appendix C of the 2400 Family system manual.
 For example, Ü (the 5250 Field Exit code) has the hexadecimal value 9A.

-- 2. Use the TRAKKER Antares 2400 Menu System to configure a preamble or postamble.
-From the Main Menu, choose Configuration Menu. - 3.
-From the Configuration Menu, choose Terminal Menu.
+Use the TRAKKER Antares 2400 Menu System to configure a preamble or postamble.
+Choose Main Menu > Configuration Menu > Terminal Menu > Preamble/Postamble.